 - Instant and Competitive Pricing and Lead Times.
-We create value for buyers through marketplace generation fueled by the continuous learning of our AI technology.
-The data generated by platform interactions improves the efficiency of our marketplace, lowering prices and improving lead times for buyers.
+We create value for buyers through our marketplace which is fueled by the continuous learning of our AI-enabled technology platform.
+The data generated by platform interactions improves the efficiency of our marketplace pricing and improves lead times for buyers.
 As our AI technology learns buyer needs and preferences, it becomes more precise and efficient, leading to better pricing and matching which in turn drives greater buyer engagement on the platform. - Ease of Purchase.
 We make it easy for buyers to transact on our marketplace.
 We are committed to simplifying the procurement process for buyers and offer an exceptional e-commerce experience to simplify transactions.
 After a buyer uploads a CAD file, our platform provides instant access to a wide range of materials, finishes and certifications, with transparent pricing and lead-time information.
-Buyers can also access our e-commerce capabilities through our plug-ins created for various popular 3D CAD programs and punch-out integrations with widely-used ERP and procurement systems. - Access to a Massive Network of Suppliers.
-We provide buyers access to the massive, global network of suppliers on our platform.
+Buyers can also access our e-commerce capabilities through our plug-ins created for various popular 3D CAD programs and punch-out integrations with widely-used ERP and procurement systems. - Access to a Growing Network of Suppliers.
+We provide buyers access to a growing global network of suppliers on our platform.
 Our extensive network alongside a personalized user experience allows buyers to submit projects with unique components and specifications, which we source through our platform to suppliers that are able to deliver.
-In particular, we implement select credentialing and compliance specifications to ensure that we can meet the standards for buyers across a number of industries.

-- Broad Suite of Industry-Specific Solutions.
-We offer a wide range of traditional and emerging manufacturing processes and materials for customized solutions across massive industries including Defense, Aerospace, Healthcare, Consumer Goods, Robotics, Government and Education, Automotive and Industrial.
-The extensibility of our platform allows us to build industry playbooks and add new processes over time. - Reliability and Quality.
+In particular, we implement select credentialing and compliance specifications to ensure that we can meet the standards for buyers across a number of industries. - Broad Suite of Industry-Specific Solutions.
+We offer a wide range of traditional and emerging manufacturing processes and materials for customized solutions across massive industries including Aerospace, Healthcare, Robotics, Defense, Industrial, Energy, Automotive, Government, Education and Consumer Goods.
+The extensibility of our platform allows us to add new processes over time. - Reliability and Quality.
 We offer consistently high-quality products and certainty of order fulfillment for buyers.
 We are further embedding our platform into various buyer workflows by productizing our internal AI and workflow engine.
 Our enterprise integration supports procurement workflows and part and sourcing requirements.
 By embedding Xometry intelligence into workflows, we are able to deliver more reliable and relevant manufacturing solutions for buyers. - Production Flexibility.
 We allow buyers to purchase any number of parts and services.
 From one part to millions, buyers have access to several manufacturing processes for rapid prototyping, product development, or high-volume production.
 These processes can also be combined with over 75 finishes available across CNC machining, sheet forming and cutting and additive manufacturing along with thousands of raw material and color combinations.
 Given this ability to provide tailored and scaled solutions, we find that buyers typically expand their use of our marketplace, sourcing a greater number of parts and processes over time.